A mathematician is so rare an animal

 When citing works of mine, please cite the published versions.
 Only they are part of the permanent mathematical literature.

-This site is free of advertisements, "special offers", cookies, web bugs, trackers, hobbits, and everything that blinks.
-It is certified not "mobile-friendly".
+This site is free of advertisements, special offers, cookies, web bugs, trackers, hobbits, and everything that blinks.
+It is certified mobile-unfriendly.

 For the text of a work, when available, click on the year (or the blue link).